ionzero/vouchsafe/vouchsafe-specification.md

 * Burn tokens with a `burns` field that is not identical to `iss` are invalid and MUST be discarded.
 * Burn tokens MUST NOT include `revokes`, `vch_iss`, `vch_sum`, or any claims associated with vouch revocation.
 * Burn tokens MUST NOT include an `exp` claim.
 Burns are permanent and irrevocable.
-* Additional claims MUST NOT be added to burn tokens.
+* Burn tokens MAY include additional claims but they MUST be ignored by evaluators.

 ---